SCHOOL

 🏫

-Founding CEO — CREED Education School transformation consultancy and leadership development.
-Africa, India, and international school networks.
+Founding CEO — CREED Education Strategic school transformation consultancy and leadership development across Africa, India, and international school networks.

 🌿